alinen/curation-tree/GenerateDocs/Docs/introduction.md

 Custom behaviors are also easily made by adding new creator functions to `Factory`.
 More complicated behaviors can be made by sub-classing from Behavior.

+To see a listing of built-in Behaviors, read the documentation for `Factory`.

+# Creating new behaviors